tudor-malene/Easygrid/README.md

 Easygrid
 =======================

-This plugin provides a convenient and agile way of defining a DataGrid.
+This plugin provides a convenient and agile way of defining Data Grids.
 It also provides a powerful selection widget ( a direct replacement for drop-boxes )